-State State Income Tax Classification of LLCs Follows Federal? ^c Nonresident Partner Withholding? ^{d, e} Entity-Level Tax on LLPs or LLCs? ^b Series LLC Provisions or Published Guidance? ^f Maryland Yes ^a LLC/LLP pays tax on nonresident partner's distributive share of Maryland income at rate of 7.5% for individuals and 8.25% for entities, limited to amount of nonresidents' distributive share of income, not to exceed the sum of all nonresidents' shares of distributable cash flow.
-No No Massachusetts Yes, a except single-member LLCs owned by S corps (until 2009, check-the-box regs followed only for LLCs; LP and LLP classifications determined by common law, Kintner regs).
-LLC/LLP pays quarterly withholding tax on nonresident partner's distributive share of Massachusetts income unless composite return or nonresident consents filed, or exemptions apply.
-No No series LLC provision; but see Massachusetts DOR Letter Ruling 08-2 (Feb.
+State State Income Tax Classification of LLCs Follows Federal?
+Nonresident Partner Withholding? d, e Entity-Level Tax on LLPs or LLCs? b Series LLC Provisions or Published Guidance? f Massachusetts Yes, a except SMLLCs owned by S corps (until 2009, check-the-box regs followed only for LLCs; LP and LLP classifications determined by common law, Kintner regs).
+LLC/LLP pays quarterly withholding tax on nonresident partner's distributive share of Massachusetts income unless composite return or nonresident consents filed or exemptions apply.
+No No series LLC provision; but see Massachusetts DOR Ltr.
+Rul.
+08-2 (Feb.
 15, 2008).
-Michigan Yes ^a LLC/LLP pays withholding tax at a rate of 4.25% for periods beginning on or after Oct.
-1, 2012, on nonresident partner's distributive share of Michigan taxable income, unless exemptions apply; withholding may apply to some corporate nonresident partners if entity expects to accrue more than \$200,000 in state-sourced income for the year.
+Michigan Yes a LLC/LLP pays withholding tax at a rate of 4.25% for periods beginning on or after Oct.
+1, 2012, on nonresident partner's distributive share of Michigan taxable income, unless exemptions apply; withholding may apply to some corporate nonresident partners if entity as a whole expects to accrue more than \$200,000 in state-sourced income for the year.
 Withholding is no longer required for tax years that begin on or after July 1, 2016.
-For 2008 through 2011, Michigan Business Tax (MBT) applied to LLCs and LLPs; tax was 4.95% of business income; 0.80% of modified gross receipts tax base; and a 21.99% surcharge on allocated and apportioned income before credits with \$6 million cap.
+For 2008-2011, Michigan Business Tax (MBT) applied to LLCs and LLPs; tax was 4.95% of business income; 0.80% of modified gross receipts tax base; and a 21.99% surcharge on allocated and apportioned income before credits with \$6 million cap.
 Effective Jan.
 1, 2012, Michigan imposes a corporate income tax on C corporations, replacing the MBT.
-Pending legislation would impose mandatory 8.5% PTE tax.
-H.B.
-4781.
+No Minnesota Yesa LLC/LLP pays withholding tax on nonresident partner's distributive share of Minnesota income at highest individual rate unless composite return filed.
+For tax years beginning after Dec.
+31, 2018, \$0 to \$10,210 fee based on sum of entity's Minnesota property, payroll, and sales.
+SMLLC not subject to fee if its income and other information is reported on the member's individual income tax return.
 No

 Table 1.
-State Tax Treatment of LLCs and LLPs (as of September 3, 2019) (Continued)
+State Tax Treatment of LLCs and LLPs (as of Jan.
+1, 2021) (Continued)

-State State Income Tax Classification of LLCs Follows Federal? ^c Nonresident Partner Withholding? ^{d, e} Entity-Level Tax on LLPs or LLCs? ^b Series LLC Provisions or Published Guidance? ^f Minnesota Yesa LLC/LLP pays withholding tax on nonresident partner's distributive share of Minnesota income at highest individual rate unless composite return filed.
-For tax years beginning after Dec.
-31, 2012, \$0 to \$9,340 (effective Jan.
-1, 2019, \$0 to \$10,210) fee based on sum of entity's Minnesota property, payroll, and sales.
-Single-member LLC not subject to fee if its income and other information is reported on the member's individual income tax return.
-No Mississippi Yes ^a Generally no, but LLC/LLP and general partners are jointly and severally liable for any unpaid tax unless LLC/LLP withholds and remits 5% of the LLC's/LLP's net profit or gain for the year.
-No No Missouri Yes ^a LLC/LLP pays withholding tax on nonresident individual partner's distributive share of Missouri income at highest state rate (currently 6%) unless either nonresident consents or composite return filed.
+State State Income Tax Classification of LLCs Follows Federal? c Nonresident Partner Withholding? d, e Entity-Level Tax on LLPs or LLCs? b Series LLC Provisions or Published Guidance?
+Mississippi Yesa Generally, no, but LLC/LLP and general partners are jointly and severally liable for any unpaid tax unless LLC/LLP withholds and remits 5% of the LLC's/LLP's net profit or gain for the year.
+No No Missouri Yes a LLC/LLP pays withholding tax on nonresident individual partner's distributive share of Missouri income at highest state rate (6%), unless either nonresident consents or composite return filed.
 No Mo.
 Rev. Stat. section 347.010 et seq.
-Montana Yes ^a LLC/LLP with nonresident individual or C corp owners liable for income tax at highest marginal rate (individual) or applicable rate (C corp) on nonresident partner's distributive share of Montana income unless either composite return or nonresident consents filed.
+Montana Yesa LLC/LLP with nonresident individual or C corp. owners liable for income tax at highest marginal rate (individual) or applicable rate (C corp.) on nonresident partner's distributive share of Montana income unless either composite return or nonresident consents filed.
 No Mont.
 Code Ann. section 35-8-101 et seq.
 Nebraska Yesa LLC/LLP liable for income tax at highest state rate on nonresident individual partner's distributive share of Nebraska income unless nonresident consents filed.
-No No
+No No Nevada No state income tax No Effective July 1, 2015, there is an annual commerce tax on each business entity (including LLCs and LLPs) based on the business's gross revenue.
+The rates vary from 0.051% to 0.331% depending on the industry.
+For tax to apply, state-sourced gross revenue must exceed \$4 million.
+Nev.
+Rev. Stat. section 86.296.